 Create the folder

 blog as default content type of this folder.

 Go inside the blog folder and create a new content item/entry and it will now automatically choose blog as a content type.

 Add the schema fields

 name (Text) and

 body (Markdown) to the blog component and create any demo content like on this screenshot.
-You should be able to see live preview during the editing of your content.
+You should be able to see a live preview during the editing of your content.

-If you navigate to http://localhost:3000/en/blog you should see also a listing of your blog posts similar to the following screenshot.
+If you navigate to http://localhost:3000/en/blog you should also see a listing of your blog posts similar to the following screenshot.